AndrewGibbs/PathFinder/documents/joss_paper/paper.md

 ### Use in academic research

-In many physical models, interesting physical phenomena occur in the presence of *coalescing saddle points*, (see e.g. @PathFinderPaper for a definition).
+In many physical models, interesting physical phenomena occur in the presence of *coalescing saddle points* (see e.g. @PathFinderPaper for a definition).
 Examples include chemical reactions, rainbows, twinkling starlight, ultrasound pulses, and focusing of sunlight by rippling water [@DLMF, Section 36.14].

-Coalescing saddle points can cause steepest descent methods to break down, even in simple cases where $g$ is a cubic polynomial [@HuJuLe:19].
+Coalescing saddle points can cause steepest descent methods to break down, even in simple cases where $g(z)$ is a cubic polynomial [@HuJuLe:19].
 By design, `PathFinder` is robust for any number of coalescing saddle points.
 This is demonstrated in Figures \ref{fig:pearcey} and \ref{fig:swallowtail}, where `PathFinder` has been used to model well-known optics problems with coalescing saddle points.
 Here, each point $(x_1,x_2)$ requires a separate evaluation of \eqref{eq:I} and thus a separate call to `PathFinder`.

 ![PathFinder approximation to Pearcey/Cusp Catastrophe integrals [@Pe:46], which contain coalescing saddle points.\label{fig:pearcey}](../../examples/cusp.png){width=90%}